beto-rodriguez/LiveCharts2/docs/samples/general/drawOnCanvas/template.md

 {{ render "~/shared/genericSampleJustGifHeader.md" }}

+## Pre-requisites

+This example uses `MotionProperties`, this is a special type of property in the library that allows properties to animate when the value changes. `MotionProperties` require a lot of metadata to work (similar to dependency or bindable properties) but instead of manually writing all that boring code, install the [LiveChartsGenerators](https://www.nuget.org/packages/LiveChartsGenerators) NuGet package:

+{{ "LiveChartsGenerators" | from_nuget_sg }}

+## Intro

 We can directly draw on the canvas to create custom shapes or effects, by default LiveCharts uses SkiaSharp to render the controls, this means that you can use all the SkiaSharp API to draw on the canvas, you can find more information about SkiaSharp [here](https://learn.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/graphics/skiasharp/basics/).